3.Key Points for how Cyprus treats Crypto gains

 Portfolio appreciation → not taxable;

-Flat 8% Tax on Crypto Gains (From 2026)
+Flat 8% Tax on Crypto Disposal Gains (From 2026)

-Under the new crypto tax framework, gains from disposal of crypto-assets by individuals are taxed at - 8% flat tax on the net gain.
-The net gain is calculated as: Disposal value – Acquisition cost – Transaction fees
+Under the new crypto tax framework, gains from the disposal of MiCA-defined crypto-assets by individuals are taxed at a flat 8% rate on the net gain.
+The net gain is calculated as:

-Investment vs Business Classification Matters
+Investment vs Business Classification — What Still Matters

 Residency Determines Scope of Taxation

-If you are a Cyprus tax resident - you are generally taxed on worldwide crypto gains.
-If you are a non-resident - you are typically taxed only on Cyprus-sourced income (if applicable).
+If you are a Cyprus tax resident, you are generally taxed on worldwide crypto gains.
+If you are a non-resident, you are typically taxed only on Cyprus-sourced income (if applicable).
 Residency status is critical when assessing crypto tax exposure.

 Documentation Is Essential